Tango music

-Tango (/ˈtæŋgoʊ/ or /ˈtɑːŋgoʊ/; /es/) is a style of music in 2/4 or 4/4 time that originated in Uruguay and Argentina among European immigrants in the late 19th and early 20th centuries.
+Tango (/ˈtæŋgoʊ/ or /ˈtɑːŋgoʊ/; /es/) is a style of music in 2/4 or 4/4 time that originated in Argentina and Uruguay among European immigrants in the late 19th and early 20th centuries.
 It has mainly Spanish, Italian, Gaucho, African, and French cultural roots.
 It is traditionally played on a solo guitar, guitar duo, or an ensemble, known as the orquesta típica, which includes at least two violins, flute, piano, double bass, and at least two bandoneóns.
 Sometimes guitars and a clarinet join the ensemble.
 Tango may be purely instrumental or may include a vocalist.
 Tango music and dance have become popular throughout the world.